suffolklibraries/lgc/content/collections/events/suffolk-pride-ipswich-waterfront.md

     content:
       -
         type: text
-        text: 'Main Stage – the Suffolk Pride march travels from Dance East at 12:30pm to the Main Stage performances from 13:00 to 20:00. '
+        marks:
           -
+            type: bold
+        text: 'Main Stage'
+      -
+        type: text
+        text: ' – the Suffolk Pride march travels from Dance East at 12:30pm to the Main Stage performances from 13:00 to 20:00. '
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Youth Stage at The Hold from 13:30 to 18:30, which is totally free, is created for and co-produced by local young people.'
+        marks:
           -
+            type: bold
+        text: 'Youth Stage at The Hold'
+      -
+        type: text
+        text: ' from 13:30 to 18:30, which is totally free, is created for and co-produced by local young people.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Arts Stage at the University of Suffolk foyer from 13:30 to 18:30 – Free spoken word, poetry, panel discussions and live art. '
+        marks:
           -
+            type: bold
+        text: 'Arts Stage at the University of Suffolk' -
+        type: text
+        text: ' foyer from 13:30 to 18:30 – Free spoken word, poetry, panel discussions and live art. ' -
     type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: bold
-        text: 'The Suffolk Pride After Party at Boom Battle Bar from 21:00 to 1:30 am – it’s the Pride Weekend’s Hottest Ticket – more details coming soon.'
+        text: 'The Suffolk Pride After Party at Boom Battle Bar from 21:00 to 1:30 am' -
+        type: text
+        text: ' – it’s the Pride Weekend’s Hottest Ticket – more details coming soon.'
   -
     type: heading
     attrs: